 - description of the project is more detailed (methane flows, equipment and more). - financial analysis has been updated. - issues related to monitoring are described more in detail.

 3.2 Follow-up Interviews with Project Stakeholders

-Personnel who have been interviewed and/or have provided additional information to the presented documentation is listed below.
-A site visit was done on 22 August 2007.
+Personnell who have been interviewed and/or have provided additional information to the presented documentation is listed below.
+A site visit was conducted by Petr Kozel on 11 December 2007.